Candidiasis: Prevention

-A diet that supports the immune system and is not high in simple carbohydrates contributes to a healthy balance of the oral and intestinal flora.
+A diet that supports the immune system and is low in simple carbohydrates contributes to a healthy balance of the oral and intestinal flora.
 While yeast infections are associated with diabetes, the level of blood sugar control may not affect the risk.
-Wearing cotton underwear may help to reduce the risk of developing skin and vaginal yeast infections, along with not wearing wet clothes for long periods of time.
+Wearing cotton underwear may help to reduce the risk of developing skin and vaginal yeast infections, along with not wearing wet clothes for long periods.
 For women who experience recurrent yeast infections, there is limited evidence that oral or intravaginal probiotics help to prevent future infections.
 This includes either as pills or as yogurt.

 Oral hygiene can help prevent oral candidiasis when people have a weakened immune system.
 For people undergoing cancer treatment, chlorhexidine mouthwash can prevent or reduce thrush.
 People who use inhaled corticosteroids can reduce the risk of developing oral candidiasis by rinsing the mouth with water or mouthwash after using the inhaler.
 People with dentures should also disinfect their dentures regularly to prevent oral candidiasis.